bell-kevin/testingRandomNumbers/README.md

 rng.nextInt (  (max - min + 1) + min )

-If we resolve some of that code, do the math in the inner parentheses, it becomes
+If we resolve some of that code, do the math in the inner parentheses, it becomes:

 rng.nextInt (  (num) + min )